Climate change and poverty: Human rights and democracy

 In June 2019, United Nations Special Rapporteur Philip Alston warned of a "climate apartheid" where the rich pay to escape the effects of climate change while the rest of the world suffers, potentially undermining basic human rights, democracy, and the rule of law.
 When Superstorm Sandy struck in 2012, he recounts, most people in New York City were left without power, while the Goldman Sachs headquarters had a private generator and protection by "tens of thousands of its own sandbags".

+An approach that is currently trying to be established by combining human rights with the effects of climate change is an HBRA law.
+An HBRA law is the adoption of a human rights-based approach (HRBA) to address climate change, from both a legal and a policy perspective.
+This approach is an advocacy created by younger generations that are preparing for future climate change incidents that could potentially affect future generations.

 Security impacts

 The concept of human security and the effects that climate change may have on it will become increasingly important as the affects become more apparent.
 Some effects are already evident and will become very clear in the human and climatic short-run (2007–2020).
 They will increase and others will manifest themselves in the medium term (2021–2050); whilst in the long run (2051–2100), they will all be active and interacting strongly with other major trends.
 There is the potential for the end of the petroleum economy for many producing and consuming nations, possible financial and economic crisis, a larger population of humans, and a much more urbanized humanity – far in excess of the 50% now living in small to very large cities.
 All these processes will be accompanied by the redistribution of the population nationally and internationally.
 Such redistributions typically have significant gender dimensions; for example, extreme event impacts can lead to male out migration in search of work, culminating in an increase in women-headed households – a group often considered particularly vulnerable.
 Indeed, the effects of climate change on impoverished women and children is crucial in that women and children, in particular, have unequal human capabilities.
+An example of a predicted trend called "The Great Migration" is estimated to affect millions of Americans in the year 2070.
+Due to the impacts of climate change millions will be forced to relocate.
+To accommodate TGM, the U.S. will need 25–30 million new housing units.
+Failure to build these new units will increase material deprivation and poverty.